 From time to time, the Company is involved in legal proceedings and adjudications generally incidental to its normal business activities, none of which has had, individually or in the aggregate, a material adverse impact on the Company.
-In accordance with IFRS, the Company accrues for loss contingencies when a present obligation (legal or constructive) has arisen as a result of a past event, payment is probable, and the amount can be estimated reliably.
+The Company accrues for loss contingencies when a present obligation (legal or constructive) has arisen as a result of a past event, payment is probable, and the amount can be estimated reliably.
 These estimates are based on an analysis made by internal and external legal counsel considering information known at the time.
 Legal costs in connection with loss contingencies are expensed as incurred.
-The Company believes that the resolution of all current and potential legal matters will not have a material adverse impact on its financial position or results of operations.
+The Company believes that the resolution of any current legal matters will not have a material adverse impact on its financial position or results of operations.

-Contingent liabilities
+Contingent liabilities and commitments

-In January 2017, we entered into VUmc Agreement, as amended.
-Under the VUmc Agreement, VUmc granted us an exclusive, although non-exclusive with respect to certain intangible know-how, worldwide, sublicensable license under certain patent rights and know-how owned by VUmc, effectively including research and other services provided in collaboration by VUmc since 2017 to develop, make, and sell licensed products.
-VUmc retains the right to use the patent rights and know-how for solely non-commercial research and educational purposes, but it may not conduct such work with respect to any product that is directed to a specified target for a specified time period.
+In January 2017, the Company entered into an agreement with the Amsterdam UMC (formerly VUmc prior to its merger with UMC effective January 2024 (the Amsterdam UMC Agreement)) under which the Amsterdam UMC granted the Company an exclusive, although non-exclusive with respect to certain intangible know-how, worldwide, sublicensable license for certain patent rights and know-how owned by Amsterdam UMC, effectively including research and other services provided in collaboration by Amsterdam UMC to develop, make, and sell licensed products related to such patent rights and know-how.
+Amsterdam UMC retains the right to use the patent rights and know-how for solely non-commercial research and educational purposes, but it may not conduct such work with respect to any product that is directed to a specified target for a specified time period.